Banu Kırbağ

-Banu Kırbağ (2 March 1951 – 18 August 2025) was a Turkish pop musician, composer, and arranger.
-She was one of the first Turkish female contributors to pop music in the 1970s and was recognized as the first Turkish female arranger.
+Banu Kırbağ (2 March 1951 – 18 August 2025) was a Turkish pop singer, composer, and arranger.
+Active from the 1970s, she was a pioneering female figure in Turkish pop music and is recognized as the country's first female music arranger.

 Life and career

 Banu Kırbağ was born in Istanbul in 1951.
-She began her musical journey as an amateur soloist in her school orchestra in 1969 while still a high school student.
-She continued her studies at the Istanbul University State Conservatory Singing and Solfeggio Department before starting her professional stage career.
-In 1972, she joined the trio Zafer-Banu-Hülya with Zafer Dilek and her sister Hülya Kırbağ.
-The group released four 45s and one album before disbanding in 1976.
-After the group dissolved, she decided to pursue a solo career.
+She began her musical path in 1969 as an amateur vocalist in her high school orchestra.
+She later studied singing and solfeggio at the Istanbul University State Conservatory before embarking on a professional stage career.

+In 1972, she joined her sister Hülya Kırbağ and musician Zafer Dilek to form the trio Zafer-Banu-Hülya.
+The group released four 45 rpm singles and one studio album before disbanding in 1976, after which Kırbağ launched her solo career.